WhySooooFurious/Ultimate-Sideloading-Guide/docs/translation.md

    - Open `maintainer_information.md`.

-     Here you'll have a bit of a snippet of how you should translate, with an example down below in Spanish
+     Here you'll have a bit of a snippet of how you should translate, there is an example down below in Spanish

      ```xml
      ## [Maintainer Information](accent://)